JaxGaussianProcesses/GPJax/README.md

 | [**Documentation**](https://gpjax.readthedocs.io/en/latest/)
 | [**Slack Community**](https://join.slack.com/t/gpjax/shared_invite/zt-1da57pmjn-rdBCVg9kApirEEn2E5Q2Zw)

-`GPJax` aims to provide a low-level interface to Gaussian process (GP) models in [`Jax`](https://github.com/google/jax), structured to give researchers maximum flexibility in extending the code to suit their own needs.
+GPJax aims to provide a low-level interface to Gaussian process (GP) models in [Jax](https://github.com/google/jax), structured to give researchers maximum flexibility in extending the code to suit their own needs.
 The idea is that the code should be as close as possible to the maths we write on paper when working with GP models.

 # Package support

-`GPJax`'s maintainers are [Thomas Pinder](https://github.com/thomaspinder) (founder) and [Daniel Dodd](https://github.com/Daniel-Dodd).
+GPJax's was founded by [Thomas Pinder](https://github.com/thomaspinder).
+Today, the maintenance of GPJax is undertaken by [Thomas Pinder](https://github.com/thomaspinder) and [Daniel Dodd](https://github.com/Daniel-Dodd).

 We would be delighted to receive contributions from interested individuals and groups.
 To learn how you can get involved, please read our [guide for contributing](https://github.com/thomaspinder/GPJax/blob/master/CONTRIBUTING.md).
 If you have any questions, we encourage you to [open an issue](https://github.com/thomaspinder/GPJax/issues/new/choose).
 For broader conversations, such as best GP fitting practices or questions about the mathematics of GPs, we invite you to [open a discussion](https://github.com/thomaspinder/GPJax/discussions).

-Feel free to join our [Slack Channel](https://join.slack.com/t/gpjax/shared_invite/zt-1da57pmjn-rdBCVg9kApirEEn2E5Q2Zw), where we can discuss the development of `GPJax` and broader support for Gaussian process modelling.
+Feel free to join our [Slack Channel](https://join.slack.com/t/gpjax/shared_invite/zt-1da57pmjn-rdBCVg9kApirEEn2E5Q2Zw), where we can discuss the development of GPJax and broader support for Gaussian process modelling.

 # Supported methods and interfaces

-### Notebook examples
+## Notebook examples
->

 > - [**Conjugate Inference**](https://gpjax.readthedocs.io/en/latest/examples/regression.html)
 > - [**Classification with MCMC**](https://gpjax.readthedocs.io/en/latest/examples/classification.html)
 > - [**Sparse Variational Inference**](https://gpjax.readthedocs.io/en/latest/examples/uncollapsed_vi.html)